bolaabanjo/QuanTonic-Reactor/docs/4_systemdesign.md

 ## Conclusion

-The QuanTonic Reactor is not merely a theoretical system — it is a carefully engineered platform ready for R&D prototyping.
+The QuanTonic Reactor is not merely a theoretical system- it is a carefully engineered platform ready for R&D prototyping.
 Its architecture is designed for:
 - Clean modularity
 - Scalable deployment
 - Deep AI integration
 - High thermodynamic integrity

-With its spectrally engineered core and intelligent feedback design, it represents a revolutionary approach to energy generation — optimized not just for watts, but for entropy, intelligence, and adaptability.
+With its spectrally engineered core and intelligent feedback design, it represents a revolutionary approach to energy generation, optimized not just for watts, but for entropy, intelligence, and adaptability.